 - providing a mechanism that will result in the review of DNA data bank orders that may have been made without legal authority.

-- EXPANSION OF INFORMATION PROVIDED TO VICTIMS – The CRCVC has long advocated for an expansion of the type of information provided to victims of offenders serving federal sentences.
+- EXPANSION OF INFORMATION PROVIDED TO VICTIMS – The CRCVC has voiced the need for an expansion of the type of information provided to victims of offenders serving federal sentences.
 Information about programming (or lack thereof) will allow victims to better judge the risk an offender may still present to them, if any.
 Advance notifications of transfers, reasons behind transfers and access to recordings of the most recent National Parole Board hearings are crucial pieces of information for victims to access.
 In the past, the denial of such information under the pretense of protecting an offender’s privacy was seen as unacceptable.
 Accordingly, the government has introduced Bill C-46, which will amend the Corrections and Conditional Release Act (CCRA)to:

 - Enshrine in law the right of victims to present a statement at National Parole Board hearings.